Summer’s here, and with that comes increased demand for air conditioning in Brisbane.

 Not only do older systems wear out and not work as effectively, but they also lack crucial energy-saving features that come as standard in modern systems such as VRF/VRV, zone control and PeakSmart.

 Luckily, these features can often be retrofitted into existing air conditioning systems, allowing you to enjoy years of savings going forward.

-Another thing to consider is the cost of air conditioning repairs.
+Another thing to consider is the cost of air conditioning repairs in Brisbane.

 Eventually, your old system will reach a point where it’s cheaper to opt for a completely new system instead of maintaining an old one:

 - Faults occur more frequently, necessitating more frequent air conditioning repairs

 - Spare parts become rarer, and the few that remain are more expensive as a result